-14 For projects supplying pre-shipment weight information for the Eligible BA via tanks, drums, totes, or containers that are sent to a manufacturing facility or construction site (for instance, in spray foam applications), the return weight of the tanks, drums, totes, or containers shall also be provided to ensure that any "heel" remaining has been accurately deducted.
-Alternatively, a project supplying pre-shipment weight information may also validate this information by providing additional evidence to the verifier to corroborate the pre-shipment weight.
-If the return weight is not provided and no corroborating evidence is provided to document the weight of Eligible BA consumed in the project activity, the project must apply the discount factor found in Equation 5.
+16 For project types other than spray foam that supply pre-shipment weight information for the Eligible BA delivered via tanks, drums, totes, or containers, the return weight of the tanks, drums, totes, or containers shall also be provided to ensure that any "heel" remaining has been accurately deducted.
+Alternatively, a project (project types other than spray foam) supplying pre-shipment weight information that does not also supply the return weight may validate the pre-shipment weight of Eligible BA by providing additional evidence to the verifier to corroborate the amount of Eligible BA consumed in the project.
+Non-spray foam project types supplying pre-shipment weight information for the Eligible to apply a discount factor in the quantification of emission reductions in lieu of sufficient evidence to confirm the amount of Eligible BA consumed in the project.